platformsh-examples/strapiconf2021-workshop/docs/05-testing.md

 4. `git add . && git commit -m "Add a test to the frontend.`
 5. `git push platform tests`

 Watch the activity log in the management console for the `tests` environment.
+The test should pass, giving you a successful deployment.

+5. `platform merge tests`

 Move onto [next steps](06-next-steps.md).